My Approach to Helping

 Even though therapy offers a chance to make long-lasting positive changes in your life, I know that finding the right therapist and starting psychotherapy is often a difficult decision.
 I invite you to contact me to assess your needs at no cost by phone.
 There are no forms or paperwork to fill out, so why wait to start feeling better?
 I welcome your inquiry and look forward to hearing from you.

 Important Factors for Choosing a Therapist

 Finding a meet in person, talk therapist may quite likely involve your needing to contact and consult with more than one therapist.
-Especially if you're trying to use your in-network insurance benefit as these plans reimburse therapists so little that many skilled and experienced therapists don't bother with insurance or restrict their involvement such that many are not accepting new patients.
+Especially if you're trying to use your in-network insurance benefit as these plans reimburse therapists so little that many skilled and experienced therapists don't bother with insurance or restrict their involvement such that many are not accepting new clients.

 While this may sound pessimistic, don't despair.
 I hope reading this helps you to be realistic in recognizing that choosing a therapist is a process of finding someone who is the right match for you.
 You'll need to be your own advocate.
 It's not uncommon for someone to try out therapy with a therapist who wasn't a good fit, but to then mistakenly conclude that therapy doesn't really help them.
 Which unfortunately may contribute to a sense of hopelessness and resignation.

 Ask for referrals from trusted friends or colleagues.
 Our mental healthcare system is broken so unless you have excellent insurance, be open to paying for therapy out-of-pocket.
 If cost is an issue, ask prospective therapists if they offer a sliding scale or if they can recommend a skilled therapist new to practice who will offer a reduced fee.
 Logistics matter - finding someone with a fee that you can afford and at a time that works with your schedule are mission critical.